lenderpanel

 Recently asked questions about conveyancing in Bagshot

-I am purchasing my first flat in Bagshot with a loan from Barclays Direct.
-The builders refused to budge the price so I negotiated £7000 of fixtures and fittings instead.
-The property agent told me not disclose to my solicitor about this extras as it will put at risk my loan with Barclays Direct.
+I am buying a new build house in Bagshot with a loan from Accord Mortgages Ltd. The sellers would not reduce the amount so I negotiated five thousand pounds worth of additionals instead.
+The property agent told me not to tell my solicitor about the deal as it may jeopardize my mortgage with the bank.
 Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.